nuwave/lighthouse/docs/master/performance/caching.md

 You can change the [`Cache-Control` header](https://developer.mozilla.org/de/docs/Web/HTTP/Headers/Cache-Control) of your response regardless of [@cache](../api-reference/directives.md#cache) by adding the [@cacheControl](../api-reference/directives.md#cachecontrol) directive to a field.
+The directive can be defined on the field-level or type-level.
+Note that field-level settings override type-level settings.

 The final header settings are calculated based on these rules: